ppagote/publicis-sapient-task/README.md

 ### Testing with Postman Runner

-Import the **PublicisSapientTask.postman_collection** file into postman and run the API tests.
+Import the **PublicisSapientTask.postman_collection** file into postman and run the API tests (Spring Boot service should be running).

 ### Testing with Maven